This document provides information for second year students taking the BSc Physics and Business Studies course.

 We hope that you will find this document useful, and it will help you to complete successfully your first year at University.
-If you consider that there is information which could usefully be added, or if you discover an error, please inform either Nicholas d'Ambrumenil, who is in overall charge of the teaching, or Michael Pounds who is the Director of Student Experience.
+If you consider that there is information which could usefully be added, or if you discover an error, please inform the Director of Studies, who is in overall charge of the teaching, or the Senior Tutor.

 In addition to your physics you will start the Business Studies component of your degree in preparation for the final year.